Motorcycle License in New HampshireCompare Motorcycle Insurance Rates in 3 Steps

 To qualify for a motorcycle endorsement you must already have a New Hampshire operator's license.

-If you are 16-18 years old you must also prove you have taken a driver education course.
+If you are under 18 years old you must also prove you have taken a driver education course.

 New Hampshire offers a very popular Motorcycle Rider Training Program.
 Classes are held across the state on many different dates―weekends and weekdays―because the Department of Safety (DOS) and Division of Motor Vehicles (DMV) believes the training program produces safer motorcycle drivers.
 There are three classes: